22) Dikembe Mutombo (2001, 2003)

 3) Charles Barkley (1993)

-His is the career most people think of first when they consider players who tragically never won a ring, probably because his current co-workers on TNT love to not-so-subtly remind Barkley of that fact.
-Drafted in 1984 by a 76ers team just one year removed from an NBA title, Barkley was expected to be the turnkey in Philadelphia from the early ’80s dominance of Julius Erving.
-The team made it back to the Conference Finals in 1985 but things fell apart from there as Erving aged rapidly and Moses Malone left town for the Bullets.
-Barkley toiled for years carrying subpar Sixers rosters before finally getting traded to a contender in Phoenix in 1992.
+Most people think of Barkley when they consider players who tragically never won a ring, probably because his current TNT co-workers love to not-so-subtly remind him.
+Drafted in 1984 by a 76ers team just one year removed from an NBA title, Barkley was expected to be the turnkey of a new era of dominance in Philadelphia.
+Instead, he toiled for years carrying subpar Sixers rosters before finally getting traded to a contender in Phoenix in 1992.
 In his first season with the Suns, he won MVP and led the team to the NBA Finals, losing a tough six-game series against the Bulls.
-After Michael Jordan’s retirement, Phoenix seemed primed to break through and win a title but instead they lost heartbreaking Conference Semifinals series against the Rockets in 1994 and 1995.
-The latter was especially painful, as the Suns were the higher seed and held a 3-1 series lead, but lost games five and seven at home to be eliminated.
-Taking to the old adage of if you can’t beat ’em, join ’em, Barkley was traded to Houston in 1996 to team up with Hakeem Olajuwon and Clyde Drexler, but just found more heartbreak, with a Conference Finals loss to the Jazz in 1997.
+That was followed by heartbreaking Conference Semifinals series losses to the Rockets in 1994 and 1995, the latter of which included the Suns blowing a 3-1 series lead.
+Barkley joined forces with the Rockets in response but only found more anguish in a 1997 Conference Finals loss to the Jazz.

 2) Elgin Baylor (1959, 1962, 1963, 1965, 1966, 1968, 1969, 1970)

-Despite all the near-misses, including eight NBA Finals appearances without a title, perhaps the most crushingly bitter season of Baylor’s career was one in which he didn’t even appear in the playoffs.
-That would be Baylor’s final season, ’71-’72, when his ravaged knees forced him to retire nine games into the season, after a Halloween night loss to the Warriors.
-In their very next game, the Lakers embarked on a 33-game winning streak, still an NBA record, kicking off one of the greatest seasons in NBA history, which ended with the franchise’s first title in Los Angeles.
-Baylor technically did win a championship ring for his contributions that season, but lest you think that meant much to him, consider that it was the centerpiece item in an auction of his personal effects that went on sale in 2013.
-His eight NBA Finals appearances without a title is far-and-away the most in NBA history; next up is Larry Foust with five, followed by four players with four each, including Baylor’s longtime teammates Rudy LaRusso and Keith Erickson.
-It wasn’t just quantity with Baylor but also quality, most notably his incredible 1962 NBA Finals performance, one of the greatest all-time in a losing effort, averaging 40.1 points per game and setting a still-standing record by scoring 61 in game five.
+In a career that included eight NBA Finals appearances without a title, the most crushingly bitter postseason for Baylor was one in which he didn’t participate.
+After Baylor retired early in the ’71-’72 season, the Lakers immediately embarked on a historic 33-game win streak, en route to one of the greatest title runs in NBA history.
+Baylor technically did win a championship ring for his contributions that season but lest you think that meant much to him, consider that it was the centerpiece of a 2013 auction of his personal effects.
+Baylor’s eight NBA Finals appearances without a title is far-and-away the most in NBA history; next up is Larry Foust with five.
+But it wasn’t just about quantity but also quality.
+In the 1962 NBA Finals, he put one of the greatest all-time performances in a losing effort, averaging 40.1 points per game, including a record 61 in game five.

 1) Karl Malone (1997, 1998, 2004)